hmteditors/closed-hc-il18/text-reuse.md

 ## Provisional interpretations ##

-- Multiforms are discussed in conjunction with a citation of the Alexandrian editors -- Aristarchus, Zenodotus, and Aristophanes
+- Multiforms are discussed in conjunction with a citation of the Alexandrian editors
 - "Canonical Multiforms"
 	- Papyri which predate the Alexandrians reflect a far more diverse tradition of multiforms than those attested to by Alexandrian editions
 	- This implies that something caused these multiforms to fall out of use in texts in the Hellenistic period.